stevepeeff/MordheimBuilder/MordheimBuilder/MordheimBuilder ReadMe.txt

 ﻿TODO LIST
-* Maximize the number of equipped  weapons (2 CC 2Ms see page 47) DONE, => show user max is reached
+* Maximize the number of equipped  weapons (2 CC 2Ms see page 47) DONE, => show user max is reached, make exception to Extra arm
 * Save does not override the saved file
 * Improve the Special rules view
-* Large creatures like Ratogre increase warband rating +20 + their exp.
 * Gromril and Itilmar weapons
 * Miscellaneous Equipment
 * Add info in the UI (Tooltip) of an affliction